BARLEY BRIGG NORTH-WEST MORRIS

 Dance Comments

-Grain's Bar New this year.
-An unusual staggered arrangement for the step-up, and a notable dance-off with everyone sidestepping each other.
+Grain's Bar An unusual staggered arrangement for the step-up, and a notable dance-off with everyone sidestepping each other.

-Whitby Shindig A perennial favourite, the figures depict various landmarks around the town of Whitby: Flowergate, Abbey Windows, Swing Bridge, Up the Steps, Bandstand, Whale Bones.
+Whitby Shindig A perennial favourite, the figures depict various landmarks around the town of Whitby.
 Danced with bobbins

 Gisburn Danced with ribbon sticks to a jig, with an exuberant 'swing-down' figure near the end, followed by a mad dash off (to the bar probably)